Chilean–Peruvian territorial dispute: Punto Concordia dispute

 1941 Chilean map of the border area labelling the border point as 'CONCORDIA'.

 A dispute regarding a milestone known as Milestone 1 or Concordia Point (Hito 1 / Punto Concordia) and the area it establishes, known as the land triangle (triángulo terrestre), was revived as a result of the ICJ ruling, due to the disagreement on where the new maritime border was to begin.
-The dispute consists of a bilateral disagreement on the exact location of the milestone, as both Chile and Peru have different locations for the exact placement.
+The dispute consists of a bilateral disagreement on the exact location of the milestone, as both Chile (Note: See coordinates .) and Peru (Note: See coordinates .) have different locations for the exact placement.
 Both countries also claim to patrol the area, the former with the Quebrada de Escritos observation point and the latter with the Francisco Bolognesi outpost.

-The milestones were first established by a border commission in 1930, 180 meters away from the coast.
+The milestones were first established by a border commission in 1930, 180 meters away from the coast (Note: See coordinates .)
 In the 1950s, maritime-related treaties and documents were signed by both countries: Ecuador, Chile and Peru in 1952 and 1954, and Peru in 1955.
 Several inconsistencies regarding the exact placement of the border and is continuity with the maritime border led to a notification sent from Peru to United Nations Secretary-General Kofi Annan in 2000.
 In 2001, several incidents occurred: a Chilean outpost was established in the disputed area, which led to controversy and protests by and was eventually removed by Chile "exclusively for the purpose of keeping the peace in the border area."
 On another occasion, a lighthouse in the area was destroyed by the 2001 southern Peru earthquake, with debris falling into the disputed area.
 After Peruvian authorities cleared the debris, the Chilean government alluded that Peru had entered Chilean territory without proper authorization.

 A law was passed in Peru in 2005 which led to more controversy, and the dispute reached the United Nations a second time in 2007.
 During this time, both countries established subdivisions that made reference to the disputed area.

 With the 2014 ruling, the ICJ clarified that it was not authorized to establish the exact location of Punto Concordia, and noted that the border established by the court had a possibility to not match said location, but that such a situation was to be coordinated by both parties to the dispute.
 Both parties subsequently argued this section of the ruling in their favor, with the maritime part of dispute solved, but the terrestrial part continuing.

 Peru established the La Yarada-Los Palos District in 2015, with its borders once again alluding to the disputed area.
 Chile protested against the law, and declared it null and void in the context of the border between both states.